-Transportation Canada's research shows that on a per passenger, per kilometer basis, the occupant of a school bus is 16 times less likely to be in a road collision then the occupant of any other vehicle.
-We are proud of the accomplishments during the past year and the improvements we have made.
-Full credit goes to our staff, who through their contact with our schools, parents, students and communities ensure that our standards of service and safety are turned into action.

-We are proud of the achievements of the past year and of the progress we have made which has allowed us to continue to enhance and improve operations of the organization.
+Fact: Transportation Canada's research shows that on a per passenger, per kilometer basis, the occupant of a school bus is 16 times less likely to be in a road collision then the occupant of any We are proud of the achievements of the past year and of the progress we have made which has allowed us to continue to enhance and improve operations of the organization.
 Full credit for these achievements goes to our staff.
 They are our ambassadors and we are proud of the tremendous job they do every day.
 They continue to show immense commitment and work tirelessly to deliver great service to our students and schools.

-We will begin developing new routing for the 2014/2015 school year, taking into consideration opportunities for integrating transportation requirements of both school boards.
+We will begin developing new routing for the 2015-2016 school year, taking into consideration opportunities for integrating transportation requirements of both school boards.
 In completing the tasks we will be fair, consistent, flexible, cost-effective and will ensure a balance between service and efficiency.